Saxifraga (Strawberry Begonia) - Expert tips

 Expert tip!
 Your Saxifraga has very tiny hairs on its leaves.
 Usually, plants like to be misted with a spray, but these hairs hold water very well, increasing the risk of getting fungal diseases.

 In winter, Saxifraga plants need cooler temperatures, ideally between 10-15°C. It mimics their natural habitat, allowing them to conserve energy and prepare for spring growth.
 Don't worry if you can't give your Saxifraga these conditions - it's not a must, but it definitely helps.

 Saxrifraga needs regular repotting after every 2-3 years once its roots start to grow out of drainage holes.
 Choose a slightly larger pot, but not too large!
 Your plants like to have well-draining soil, so we suggest making a soil mix with potting soil, perlite and peat chunks.
 This makes sure the soil can drain well but also holds moisture.

 The Saxifraga will provide you with propagations herself, which makes it very easy for us PLNTSparents!
 It naturally grows 'runners', which are long stems with potential baby plants at their tips.
 You can simply place a baby in some soil with the string still attached to the mother plant.
 Your new baby plant will root, and eventually you can cut the string and have a brand new Saxifraga Tricolor!

 Most common pests on Saxifraga

-This cute plant is a little bit sensitive to getting infested with pests.
+This cute plant is a little bit sensitive to getting infested with plant pests.
 You should keep an eye open for mealybugs, aphids, spider mites, fungus gnats and white flies.
 You can check her every month as a prevention from getting large infestations in your urban jungle.

-Are Saxifraga poisonous for your pets or children?
+Is Saxifraga poisonous for your pets or children?